 Transformation Management Office turnaround

 Our client, a global real estate services and investment company, had established a Transformation Management Office (TMO) to help deliver an ambitious set of transformation objectives.
 These included major changes to the company’s operating structures, business processes, capabilities, leadership and use of data and technology.
-These goals were a crucial part of the company’s overall strategic vision to maximize opportunities and build amazing spaces around the world.
+These goals were a crucial part of the company’s overall strategic vision to maximise opportunities and build amazing spaces around the world.

 Resetting the Transformation Management Office was no simple feat, requiring oversight of a complex array of activities.
 The stakes were high – we were reporting directly to the global CEO on portfolio management.
-To ensure the client was fully on top of the whole portfolio, we set up a Project Management Office (PMO) function to deliver rigor to its huge array of transformation and structure projects, and workstreams, in the optimum way.
+To ensure the client was fully on top of the whole portfolio, we set up a Project Management Office (PMO) function to deliver rigour to its huge array of transformation and structure projects, and workstreams, in the optimum way.

 Berkeley took over the day-to-day running of the global transformation team.
 We designed and implemented the most effective team structure that would produce the outcomes the company needed.
 This included oversight of both new recruitment and exit management where necessary.